tmenguy/ha-solcast-solar/README.md

 v3.0.23
 - added more debug log code
-- added the service to update forecast
+- added the action to update forecast

 v3.0.22
 - added more debug log code